-UB Community Day is held twice each year to help clean up neighborhoods and assist local agencies with service projects, benefitting the community, fostering better relationships with residents, and showing students the value of getting involved in neighborhood projects.
+UB Community Day is held twice each year to help clean up neighborhoods and assist local agencies with service projects.
+This benefits the community, fosters better relationships with residents, and shows students the value of getting involved in neighborhood projects.

 During this day of service, student volunteers work hand in hand with neighborhood residents at sites around the Downtown and South campuses.
 Past projects include painting, preparing community gardens and neighborhood flower beds, removing graffiti and general cleanup tasks.
 Community Day is a chance for the university community to give back to the city it loves and to demonstrate UB’s commitment to the neighborhoods around its campuses.

 UB Community Day is held in the fall and spring.
-The date for our spring day of service is Saturday, April 7th.
+The date for our fall day of service is Saturday, October 27th.

 Location: 150 Farber Hall (Butler Auditorium), South Campus